kohkimakimoto/hq/README.md

 # HQ

-HQ is a simplistic job queue engine communicated by HTTP messages.
-It is implemented as a standalone RESTful HTTP API server.
+HQ is a simplistic, language agnostic job queue engine communicated by HTTP messages.
+It lives in a single binary without external dependencies.

+HQ is implemented as a standalone JSON over HTTP API server.
+In the job running workflow, it behaves like an asynchronous HTTP proxy server.When you push a job to the HQ server, it stores the job and sends asynchronously HTTP POST request to a URL that specified in the job.
+Workers that run the jobs are intended web applications.
+So you can implement the workers in Any programming language that can talk HTTP.

 ## Table of Contents